Ang9876/ang9876.github.io/index.md

 ## About Me

+My name is Zhendong Ang.
 I am a PhD student in [the School of Computing](https://www.comp.nus.edu.sg) at [the National University of Singapore](https://www.nus.edu.sg), where I am fortunate to be advised by Prof. [Umang Mathur](https://www.comp.nus.edu.sg/~umathur/).
 My research interests include formal methods, dynamic analysis, and automata theory.